Back to News

 Heat adaptation is another critical factor for aging runners, and emerging evidence suggests that year-round heat training can provide performance benefits, much like it does for younger athletes.
 While many older runners tend to stick to familiar training methods, Ward urged them to embrace evolving strategies and technologies, from super shoes to improved fueling systems, which could help extend their competitive years.

 In addition to conducting research, Ward is actively working to shift systems and narratives around aging in ultrarunning.
-His study did not include women over 70, as no women in that age group have competed at WSER, a reality he hopes will change, both for the sport’s growth and for future research opportunities.

-Ward has also advocated for adjustments that could support older athletes, including extended cutoffs based on gender categories or an earlier start time, similar to what has been proposed at UTMB.
+Ward has advocated for adjustments that could support older athletes, including extended cutoffs based on gender categories or an earlier start time, similar to what has been proposed at UTMB.
 Additionally, he suggests allowing runners over 60 to pick up pacers earlier—currently, WSER runners can only pick up a pacer at Foresthill (approximately 100k into the race).
 He also supports permitting the use of trekking poles for older runners, recognizing the potential benefits for stability and endurance.

 Ward is deeply passionate about his research and its potential to enhance both performance and quality of life for older runners.
 He’s eager to continue his partnership with UltraSignup to elevate the visibility of older athletes.